Radyahmed/Food-Ordering-Tracking-WebApp/README.md

 # Food-Ordering-Tracking-WebApp ( under construcation )
 Application for ordering food online like otlob.
-The project consists of 3 application:
+The project consists of 3 application:<br />
-1- Consumer app: mobile app and web app.
+1- Consumer app: mobile app and web app.<br />
-2- Provider app: a web app.
+2- Provider app: a web app.<br />
-3- Admin app: a web app.
+3- Admin app: a web app.<br />

 Technologies,Tools and Platforms are used: the common technologies: